 - Applicants must demonstrate outstanding involvement in a community oral health program or project

-- Clearly describe community need for support, and where possible provide current and relevant statistics about the local community
+- Clearly describe the community need for support, and where possible, provide current and relevant statistics about the local community

 - Demonstrate why the current project is timely for the community